hiddingtrojans/trading-lab/README.md

 ### What This Tool Does
 - ✅ Scans the entire US market (not just popular stocks)
 - ✅ Filters out garbage (banks, commodities, weak moats)
+- ✅ **Tracks insider buying** (real-time SEC data GPT doesn't have)
 - ✅ Helps you track your thesis and targets
 - ✅ Removes emotion with price alerts

+### 🔥 Why Insider Tracking Matters

+Insiders sell for many reasons (taxes, diversification, buying a house).
+**But they BUY for only ONE reason: they think the stock will go up.**

+This tool fetches real-time SEC Form 4 filings - data that ChatGPT doesn't have access to.

 ### What This Tool Doesn't Do
 - ❌ Tell you what to buy